Violin vs. Viola

 What are viola jokes?

 The viola was long perceived as the underdog of the stringed instruments.
 The common joke is that people switched to viola if they weren't good enough to be successful violinists.
 While there can sometimes be truth in this, it isn’t always the case.
-In the 1900's, composers and violists began to realize and expand the instrument's capabilities and role in the musical world.
+In the 20th century, composers and violists began to realize and expand the instrument's capabilities and role in the musical world.
 Now, there are more talented and virtuosic violists than ever.
-But many violists enjoy a good viola joke!
+But most violists enjoy a good viola joke!

 Do you play violin and viola equally?